Minds On

 Reflect on what you’ve learned and answer the following prompts in a method of your choice.
 Use evidence from your learning to support your responses.

-How did the perspective of Indigenous communities (First Nations, Métis, and Inuit) differ from that of European colonizers in respect to treaties?
+How did the perspective of Indigenous communities (First Nations, Métis, and Inuit) differ from that of European colonists in respect to treaties?
 How were they viewed by each group?
 What were the advantages and disadvantages of treaties for both groups?

 Reflection